jonnor/dominant-sound/docs/notes/research-plan.md

 ## Generative modelling

-Might be possible to have source activity as a binary Maybe the activation patterns of sources can be Poisson
+Might be possible to have source activity as a binary ON/OFF.
+Maybe the activation patterns of sources can be Poisson

-Could we formulate a generative model, and fit it to real-world mixtures? could test it on synthetic mixtures first, to check if model is able to fit properly
+Could we formulate a generative model, and fit it to real-world mixtures? could test it on synthetic mixtures first, to check if model is able to fit properly.

+Target for follow-up paper.
+Unless critical to answer the hypothesis above.